Get Tech Tips

 - Taking pressure readings without a fully depressed Schrader core.
 When checking refrigerant pressures or measuring vacuum with a micron gauge, the cores must be fully depressed (pushed in).
 If your hoses or couplers are not FULLY depressing the cores, you will see odd readings.
 When in doubt, replace the Schrader with a core tool and try another hose.

 This process is not a theory or diagnosis guideline; it is simply a practical process for verifying PROPER operation for a range of common air conditioning equipment.
-If you find readings that are outside of the guidelines listed, you will need to connect gauges and further diagnose the system.
+If you find readings outside of the guidelines listed, you will need to connect gauges and further diagnose the system.
 Before using this guideline, it is highly recommended that you read and understand the following training modules: